centre-for-humanities-computing/DDB_Tagger/README.md

     semantik | 11045505 | sb. | 12.012 Betydning | 13.18 Humaniora
 ```

 Here we see a word (_semantik_); an ID number unique to this word (_11045505_); POS (_sb._).
 There are then two possible meanings for this word, taken from two different semantic fields - _12.012 Betydning_ or _13.18 Humaniora_.
 The tagger has two levels of granularity: a top-level category; and a sub-category.
-For example, _12.012 Betydning_ has the top-level category _12 Tegn, meddelelse, sprog_.
+For example, the sub-category _12.012 Betydning_ has the top-level category _12 Tegn, meddelelse, sprog_.

 Note that the DBO structure includes Danish part-of-speech tags (e.g. _sb._ or _substantive_).
 As part of a preprocessing step, all of the POS tags in the DBO were converted to a Universal POS tagset ([link](https://universaldependencies.org/treebanks/da_ddt/index.html)).